MichaelGit202/441_Project/project/Project.md

 # Project Report: 441 Final Project - Michael Penfield & Collin Hicks

+## How to run:
+- Navigate to the project directory
+- Run `app.py`
+- If prompted, install any dependencies using pip
+- The RAG database will need a little time to chunk and embed the documents.
+This may take a few moments.
+- Once you see the messages that indicate that the embedding has finished and the flask server has started up, navigate to http://127.0.0.1:5000/

 ## 1. Supported Scenarios (Base System Functionality)

 Our AI Dungeon Master system supports the following DnD scenarios: